 Dr. Gacesa also has extensive research experience in the field of ultracold atomic and molecular gases.
 He proposed new efficient optical methods to produce ultracold molecules at temperatures near quantum degeneracy and utilize them to emulate quantum many-body phenomena.

-In addition to scientific research, he has a strong interest in space exploration and is a proponent of communicating its importance to students and the members of the general public.
+In addition to scientific research, he has a strong interest in space exploration and communicating its importance to students and the members of the general public.
 Over a period of five years, he volunteered and held leadership roles at Space Generation Advisory Council, the largest global non-profit network of students, young professionals, and alumni in space industry.